I'm already a Blue Cross member, how do I transition to Medicare?

 - Apply for Medicare.
 You should enroll in Original Medicare when you first become eligible.
 You're first eligible in the seven-month window that includes the three months before you turn 65, the month of your birthday and the three months after you turn 65.
 You can apply for a Medicare Advantage plan after you enroll in Original Medicare.

 - Pick an insurance company.
 If you're already a Blue Cross member, you're familiar with our company.
 We have several options, including Medicare Advantage plans that offer the same benefits as your previous Blue Cross plan.

 - Pick a plan.
 Weigh the pros and cons of each plan to make sure you get the best coverage for you.

 There are four plan types:

 - Original Medicare is the government-sponsored health care program.
 Part A covers hospital stays.
 Part B covers medical services and doctor visits.
 You enroll through the Social Security office.

 - Medicare Advantage plans are the all-in-one option.
-Private companies like the Blues contract with the federal government to provide all the Original Medicare benefits and sometimes more health coverage on top of that.
+Private companies like the Blue Cross contract with the federal government to provide all the Original Medicare benefits and sometimes more health coverage on top of that.

 - Part D prescription drug plans are an important addition to your Medicare plan.
 Most Medicare Advantage plans include prescription drug coverage, but some don't.
 If you choose a Medigap plan, you’ll need to buy a separate Part D prescription drug plan.